This is part 7. View post one of the Board of Directors’ Obligations series.

 Generally, that would mean you would abstain from voting on that issue.
 It may mean doing business with another organization.
 Or it may lead to the Board voting, on behalf of the shareholders, that they understand and consent to the relationship, even with the understanding that the Board member profits in some way.

 Want more?
-If you’re on the Board, or planning to be in your career, take a look at the FREE Board of Directors Essential Toolkit law videos — or, send them to all your new board members.
+If you’re on the Board, or planning to be in your career, take a look at the FREE Board of Directors Essential Toolkit law videos – Certification is available for new board members.

 Click here for Part one of the Director series.